romanonly/advancedanalytics/Bayesian Learning.md

 ## Bayesian Networks: classification accurcay

+Classification is just one aspect of Bayesian Learning - BL used for inference for causality, variables/features independece evaluation.
-Although the main reason we would make  Bayesian graph is for **inference**, we can also look at its **classification** accuracy.
+Although the main reason we would make  Bayesian graph is for **Bayesian Inference**, we can also look at the graph's **classification** accuracy.

-Below I show three classsification acuracies (as plotted gain metric): **Left** is Bayesian, **Center** is Naive-Bayes, and **Right** is logistic regression - all of course I applied to exactly same datase.
+Below I show three classsification acuracies (plotted as Gain metric): **Left** is Bayesian, **Center** is Naive-Bayes, and **Right** is logistic regression - all of course I applied to exactly same dataset.
 (I needed to quantize the original data set, which introduced a small quantization error).

-The results are consistently similar, which provides another glimse into the same variables independence assumption of the logistics regression.
-For supervised ML classification is the only outcome.
+The results are consistently similar, which provides another glimse into the variables independence assumption - of Naive-Bayse and Logistics Regression: such assumption doesn't really influence the classification prediction accuracy - and therefore is oftenly forgotten.
+But, again, this assumption is crucial when evaluatinng the variables importance!
-However, classification (and its corresponding accuracy) is just one aspect of Bayesian Learning - BL used for inference for causality, variables/features independece evaluation.

-Although supervised ML provides importanc ranking for the features, it may turn into meaningless/low pratcial value/misleading when the dataset in question is far from the assumption of the features independence.

-In this work I show that Bayesian Learning features ranking should be more accurate.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/17115347/34646287-cffec17a-f331-11e7-8996-df412b09a7ca.jpg" width="270"/>